zorua98741/PS4-Rich-Presence-for-Discord/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```
-Although no issues have been experienced while testing this script, i can not guarantee the same user experience.
+Although no issues have been experienced while testing this script, i cannot guarantee a good user experience.

 ## Quickstart-guide
 1. run the script on your computer